Constellations (play): Plot summary

-The play follows Roland, a beekeeper, and Marianne, a physicist, through their romantic relationship.
+The play follows Marianne, a physicist, and Roland, a beekeeper, through their romantic relationship.
 Marianne often waxes poetic about cosmology, quantum mechanics, string theory and the belief that there are multiple universes that pull people's lives in various directions.
 This is reflected in the play's structure as brief scenes are repeated, often with different outcomes.

 Roland and Marianne meet at a barbecue and become romantically involved.
 After they've moved in together, a confession of infidelity causes them to break up.
 After some time, they run in to each other at a ballroom dancing class, resume their relationship, and eventually marry.
 Marianne begins to forget words and has trouble typing.
 She is told by her doctor that she has a tumor in her frontal lobe and has less than a year to live.
 She eventually seeks assisted suicide abroad with Roland's support.
 The play ends with a flashback to the scene where Roland and Marianne rekindle their relationship in the dance class.